Exodus 1:8-14

 The GPS Assessment is a free online assessment that explores your gifts, passions and story and how they intersect to empower you to live on mission.
 Click below to access the GPS Assessment, helpful resources and learn more about your unique role in seeing Salem become a city at peace with God.

-For more information, please read the job description below.
+This is a 40-hour per week pastoral position that includes Sunday and Wednesday programming.
+For more information, please read the full job description below.

-To apply, please submit a resume, cover letter, and one letter of recommendation to the employment email.
+To apply, please email a cover letter, resume, and one letter of recommendation to the email below.

 To apply for any position, please read the job description, gather the required application materials for the position you are interested in, and email us below.
 Please email us if you have questions about a job opening.